-Use these all-new 9th grade journal prompts to help young high school students transition successfully into their new space—and to equip them with the tools they need to make good decisions in the coming years!
+Use these essay topics, good writing ideas and journal writing prompts in your lessons with your 9th grade kids.
+You’ll help young high school students transition successfully into their new space—and equip them with the tools they need to make good decisions in the coming years.

 - What is your favorite thing about being in high school?
 Why?